uclaacm/learning-lab-crash-course-su20/06-css-animations/README.md

 One is to rely on other people.
 [Animate.css](https://animate.style/) is one such example, a pure CSS framework that implements animations just like how we did!
 But, instead of fiddling around with bezier curves, delays, or tiny details, they do it for you.
 How convenient!

 But... what happens when your animations get very complex?
-For example, look at this animation (courtsey of [Julian Garnier](https://codepen.io/juliangarnier/pen/LMrRNW))
+For example, look at this animation (courtesy of [Julian Garnier](https://codepen.io/juliangarnier/pen/LMrRNW))

 ![julian garnier's anime.js demo, concentric circles lighting up on a sphere](images/anime-js-sphere.gif)